February 20, 2023 - Business IntelligenceData Analytics

 Augmented Analytics enables companies to increase data quality, improve efficiency, and obtain insights quickly.

-• Increased data quality: automated analysis of billions of records reduces the risk of bias, the number of errors, and inaccurate information, therefore increasing the quality of strategies, plans, and tactical decisions.
+• Increased data quality: automated analysis of billions of records reduces the risk of bias and the amount of errors and inaccurate information, thereby increasing the quality of strategies, plans, and tactical decisions.

 • Faster insights: real-time processing streamlines the immediate flow of information to the end user, allowing them to drive business decision-making.

-• Improved efficiency: automating repetitive tasks helps companies implement more efficient processes within the product’s life cycle, saving time and money.
+• Efficiency: automating repetitive tasks helps companies implement more efficient processes within the product’s life cycle, saving time and money.

-Global powerhouses like Coca-cola, Crédit Mutuel, Ryanair, and WhatsApp, have already begun incorporating Augmented Analytics into their internal operations.
-And the trend is only growing, with leading analytical BI tools, such as Power BI and Tableau, also embracing this approach.
+Global powerhouses including Coca-cola, Crédit Mutuel, Ryanair, and WhatsApp have already begun incorporating Augmented Analytics into their internal operations.
+And the trend is growing, with leading analytical BI tools such as Power BI and Tableau also embracing this approach.

 Augmented Analytics is changing almost all industries.
-For instance, finance structures, such as banks and services, have adopted this methodology to increase fraud detection and reduce risks by allowing continuous auditing and monitoring.
+For instance, banks and other finance services have adopted this methodology to increase fraud detection and reduce risks by allowing continuous auditing and monitoring.
 Some marketing departments have tapped into AA to optimize campaigns and customer loyalty policies.

 The automated data storytelling that AA offers is highly valued among manufacturing companies.
-Because the manufacturing sector is exposed to many vulnerabilities, simplifying complex information in seconds has become crucial: implementing AI algorithms is the answer.
-Dashboards like those offered by us at dyvenia in Power BI showcase the data story in an easy-to-understand visual format, offering valuable insights and streamlining operations.
+Because the manufacturing sector is exposed to many vulnerabilities, simplifying complex information in seconds is now crucial, and implementing AI algorithms is the answer.
+Dashboards like those offered by us at dyvenia in Power BI showcase the data story in an easy-to-understand visual format, offering valuable insights and streamlined operations.

-Even though Augmented Analytics is changing the analytics and BI space, enabling companies to gain actionable insights faster than ever before, organizations should prepare for the obstacles this methodology may bring:
+Although Augmented Analytics is changing the analytics and BI space and enabling companies to gain actionable insights faster than ever before, organizations should prepare for any obstacles this methodology may bring:

 • Timelines: The denser the data to analyze, the more time it will take to integrate the different devices using and reporting the data.